Sixteen Children's Theatres Honor Frontline Workers With National Tribute Song

 Amid the global pandemic which has forced the temporary closure of many performing arts venues, 16 youth-serving theatres across the country have come together to share a national tribute, performed by children within each community, to honor frontline workers.

-Children's Theatre of Charlotte is participating in the project led by Seattle Children's Theatre's Interim Artistic Director Kathryn Van Meter.
-Titled So Many Heroes, the collaborative effort empowers and amplifies the voices of young people during this time.
+Led by Seattle Children's Theatre's Interim Artistic Director Kathryn Van Meter, the project titled So Many Heroes empowers and amplifies the voices of young people during this time.

-At Children's Theatre of Charlotte, students are given a voice through programs like OnStage, a unique showcase experience that brings 150 students together across the course of one weekend to perform 4 plays.
-Without the ability to meet in person, students still wanted a forum to share their creative talent and energy so Children's Theatre of Charlotte crafted this 5-week intensive into an online setting, allowing students to participate and perform at home.

-Jaleena Cate, a student at Children's Theatre of Charlotte, was one of those students and will be participating in the national tribute alongside four other Children's Theatre of Charlotte students: Chloe Hefferman, Charlie Pedroli, Brianna Vinson, and Ryan Campos.
+"We will be forever changed by our current events, and forever connected and bound together by our shared experience of isolation.
+As we begin to redefine what it is to share space, there is hope in our future because we are resilient...just like the young people in our communities," said Van Meter.

 Adventure Theatre MTC (Glen Echo, MD)